filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 ### Control groups

-Countrol groups (cgroups) is a Linux Kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
-If cgroups are in use on the host, the Lotus Worker will honor the cgroup memory limits configured on the host.
+Control groups (cgroups) is a Linux Kernel feature that limits, accounts for, and isolates the resource usage of a collection of processes.
+If cgroups are in use on the host, the lotus-worker will honor the cgroup memory limits configured on the host.
 There are 6 cgroup variables for each sealing stage.

 | Cgroup variable    |  Type    |  Explanation                                                                                                |
 |--------------------|----------|-------------------------------------------------------------------------------------------------------------|